Continued from Sashiko

 Fabric, needle, and thread:

 The fabric used popularly was and still is cotton.
-Tightly woven even weave fabric can be good for sahiko.
+Tightly woven even weave fabric can be good for Sashiko.
 These days, silk and wool is also catching up on popularity.

-The sahiko thread is made of pure cotton and has no sheen.
-It has a heavier look and is more twisted than the perle cotton thread.
-If working on a cotton fabric, the sashiko thread can be replaced with perle cotton (#5, preferably) or four strands of cotton floss.
+The Sashiko thread is made of pure cotton and has no sheen.
+It has a heavier look and is more twisted than the Perle cotton thread.
+If working on a cotton fabric, the Sashiko thread can be replaced with Perle cotton (#5, preferably) or four strands of cotton floss.
 Of course, different fabrics would have different thread requirement.
 For instance, while working on silk, you might use lighter or thinner threads.

-Traditionally, the sashiko needle is almost 2 inches long with a small eye.
+Traditionally, the Sashiko needle is almost 2 inches long with a small eye.
 This needle helps in taking many stitches at a time.
 It is best to avoid short needles as the stitching can become tiresome and time consuming.
-Try to use a long needle with a comfotably open eye.
+Try to use a long needle with a comfortably open eye.

 2. The stitch on the front side of the fabric is more than the one under.
 The general ratio is 3:2.

 3. Keeping the working thread at a length of 20 inches at a time.
 That will help in a comfortable stitching.

 Traditionally, Sashiko does not allow to start or end a stitch with a knot.
 But, for the ease of it, we can use knots where the reverse of the fabric will not be used or shown.
 For fabrics where reverse will be shown, use the traditional method as following:

 |Consider that the stitch is worked from left to right.